uor-aces/uor-aces.github.io/_projects/LFRic.md

 #link means go somewhere offsite for a link to the project.
 #link: http://somewhere
 ---
+In the absence of processor speed increases, performance gains can only come through parallelism.
+MPI is the standard library for distributed memory which can be called through an API from science code.
+However, this is no longer enough to address the degree of parallelism and does not allow for memory hierachies and highly threaded parallelism on complex nodes.
+Directive based programming such as OpenMP or OpenACC can be used but these are developing rapidly and the number of necessary directives increases it can obscure the science code.
+Moreover, having multiple directive groups for different architectures effectively prevents single source science code.

+Domain Specific Languages (DSLs) are one approach to tackling this problem.
+By reducing the domain from say all of mathematics to targetting a particular problem it is possible to split the mathematics based science code from the performance based parallel code.
+This is known as a <i>separation of concerns</i>.

 ## LFRic
 The Met Office Science Repository Service for the